Crapsey Cinquains

 Of summer suns,

-Drained by fool's nostalgia,
+Drained by old nostalgia,

 Hang tangled in the autumn haze,